-I understand the late Work Policy- see policy y within syllabus

 Parent Initials Student Initials

-I understand that in order to retake any asses ssment I must adhere to the rea assessment and reperformance policy.
+I understand that in order to retake a posted with a reassessment plan: nny assessment I must I must approac ch my teacher within 5 days the grade w as

 Parent Initials Student Initials

-I understand the purpose of GOLD day sess ions and will sign up every we ek in advisory.
+I understand the purpose of GOLD da ay sessions and will sign up every we ak in advisory.

 Parent Initials Student Initials

-I understand that cell phones and/or other confiscated and turned over to the office imp
+I understand that cell phones and/or confiscated and turned over to the o - or accessories are not allowed and will be Electronics Policy. e

 Parent Initials Student Initials

-I understand the importance of attendance a nd that I may not receive credi t for the class after 12 unexcused absences.
+I understand the importance of atter ndance and that I may not receive cre edit for the class after 12 unexcused abs ences.

 Parent Initials Student Initials

-I understand that any communication regard communicated to the teacher that adheres to •
+I understand that any communication to the teacher within 5 days: n regarding assignments and coursev vork due to absences should be commu nicated

+,.
 Parent Initials Student Initials

-A signature indicates that you have review that your student will not participate in the • s.
-A missing signature does not communicate ns and outcomes.
+A signature indicates that you have that your student will not participat • A missing signature does not communics and outcomes. cate

 STUDENT'S SIGNATURE PRINTED NAME DATE

 PARENT/GUARDIAN SIGNATURE PRINTED NAME DATE